yjose/elazizi.com/src/pages/about.md

 ## 🍊 What I Do at Obytes

-I started my career with the Obytes team as a Frontend Developer and had the chance to work on React Native and ReactJS projects from day one.
-I ended up being a Mobile Tribe Leader in the last two years 🚀.
+I started my career with the Obytes team as a Frontend Developer and had the chance to work on multiple web project and mobile projects using React, Next.js, Astro, React Native, Node.js, and more.
+I ended up being a team lead starting from 2021 🚀.

-Right now, I am mainly focusing on React Native and helping a team of nine people to build mobile apps for our clients.
-I do this by setting best practices, reviewing code, writing docs, interviewing people, and helping the team solve issues.
-I also manage the team and help them grow as developers.
+Right now, I am mainly focusing on leading a team of 8 people to build both web and mobile apps for our clients using React and React Native.
+My role involves setting best practices, reviewing code, writing documentation, interviewing candidates, and supporting the team in solving challenges.
+I also manage the team, help them grow as developers, and contribute to technical decisions and project architecture.

-At Obytes, we believe in open source, which is why last year we had the opportunity to start open-sourcing our internal resources and best practices we use at Obytes to build mobile apps.
+At Obytes, we believe in open source, which is why last year we had the opportunity to start open-sourcing some of our internal resources and best practices we use at Obytes to build mobile apps.
 You can check them out here: [Starter Kit](https://github.com/obytes/react-native-template-obytes).

 ## 👨‍👨‍👧‍👦 Community Work